AAUGS-DP-Biosciences-and-Drug-Research/Home/README.md

 # Doctoral Programme in Biosciences and Drug Research

-Welcome to the unofficial GitHub page for the Doctoral Programme in Biosciences and Drug Research at **Åbo Akademi University**.
+Welcome to the unofficial Web pages for the Doctoral Programme in Biosciences and Drug Research at **Åbo Akademi University**.

 ---

 ## About Åbo Akademi University

-Åbo Akademi University is a Swedish-language multidisciplinary academic university located in Finland, with campuses in **Turku** and **Vaasa**.
+Åbo Akademi University is a Swedish-language multidisciplinary academic university in Finland, with campuses in Turku and Vaasa.

 ---